manoamaro/manoamaro.github.io/_drafts/rails-and-angular-js.md

 You can check the results [here](https://codility.com/demo/results/trainingAZJBGW-NSR)

-In this solution, I didn't use what I think the lesson expected us to use (prefix sum technique).
-Besides calculating the complexity it will give us O(m*4*n).
+In this solution, I didn't use what I think the lesson expected us to implement (prefix sum technique).
 So, I started to try to find a solution using prefix sum, but I couldn't find anything by my own.
 So, I searched for the existing solutions, and after analyzing a lot of different ones, I came up with this implementation.

 {% highlight ruby %}
 def solution(s, p, q)